Bachelor of Science in Nursing

 Students meeting the above requirements must also meet the following conditions to maintain eligibility to progress into the Traditional BSN program in the junior year:

-• Students must successfully complete two years of full time study (fours semesters) through Regis College.
+• Students must successfully complete two years of full time study (four semesters) through Regis College.

 • Pre-nursing students may participate in Regis University’s Study Abroad program opportunities, but must make appropriate plans with the academic advisor in order to maintain eligibility for Guaranteed Admission.